-Trend analysis enables more effective selection of appropriate trading strategies such as breakout, trend continuation etc. Can be applied to long side and short side trading.
+Trend analysis enables more effective selection of appropriate trading strategies such as breakout, trend continuation, etc. Can be applied to the long side and short side trading.

 Convergence and Divergence Signals

-There are generally 3 different signals that you can analyze with ribbons and multiple moving averages:
+There are three different signals that you can analyze with ribbons and multiple moving averages:

-2) When the ribbons start widening out and separating, this signals that we are starting to reach market extremes and could be the end of trend.
-Short term MA’s are reaching extremes and the law of probabilities suggest these levels won’t last much longer.
+2) When the ribbons start widening out and separating, this signals that we are starting to reach market extremes and could be the end of a trend.
+Short term MA's are reaching extremes, and the law of probabilities suggest these levels won't last much longer.

 3) And finally, when the ribbons start to converge on each other, a trend change has already begun to occur.
 An early indicator after seeing extreme levels is that the shorter term MA's will converge first while the longer term MA's will slowly converge.